-"Compositors should be able to match colours especially the blacks and whites to the live action plate.
+"Compositors should be able to match colors especially the blacks and whites to the live-action plate.
 A diverse range of shots helps.
-I like to see variety; chroma keying, plate stitching, retiming and adding 2D effects and a variety of CG integration.
-If the artist has a passion for photography this work can be included at the end of the reel.
-It will show their ability to compose a shot and how they use and understand light which are all important in compositing.
+I like to see variety; chroma-keying, plate stitching, retiming and adding 2D effects, and a variety of CG integration.
+If the artist has a passion for photography, this work can be included at the end of the reel.
+It will show their ability to compose a shot and how they use and understand light which is all important in compositing.
 It is worth noting that a breakdown should ALWAYS be included, ideally annotated on screen, or else in a separate document.”

 The job is both artistic and technical, and for the shots to look believable, a high attention to detail and proficiency using compositing tools to seamlessly integrate several layers in various different formats are crucial.

-One of the most powerful and popular compositing tools used in the VFX industry is Nuke, and it’s the one students learn in CG Spectrum’s online Nuke course.
-Other useful compositing tools include: Adobe Photoshop, After Effects and Maya.
+One of the most powerful and popular compositing tools used in the VFX industry is Nuke, and it’s the one students learn in CG Spectrum’s online Nuke courses.
+Other useful compositing tools include Adobe Photoshop, After Effects, and Maya.

 “Start by observing your surroundings, and then learn how to use the programs, and then dive deeper into the different composting techniques.
 Constantly be on the lookout for how people are doing shots.
 I suggest people interested in compositing really take the time to watch breakdown reels and read write-ups on how things are being done in the industry.
 The industry is constantly growing and developing new ways to do things."